Dithering and noise shaping

 a few things to keep in mind:

-distortion due to quantization, so dithering probably won't have any audible effect.
+quantization, so dithering probably won't have any audible effect.

 - A lot of audio recordings already have a relatively high noise floor, due to the use of